Sergeytata/FGSM-pytorch/README.md

 ## Results

-I use resnet18, resnet50, and ConvNeXt Tiny models to benchmark untargeted and targeted the adversarial attacks on ImageNet-1k-val dataset.
+I use resnet18, resnet50, and ConvNeXt Tiny models to benchmark untargeted and targeted adversarial attacks on ImageNet-1k-val dataset.

 ### Untargeted
 steps = 1 \